 We’ve created a brand new page for Maui Christmas Events.
-It is currently updated with 2013 Maui Christmas events and activities including visits from Santa, Christmas Eve candlelight services, ice skating, and more!
+It is currently updated with Maui Christmas events and activities including visits from Santa, Christmas Eve candlelight services, Santa arrivals, and more!

 The following list is from 2012 for reference purposes only.
 Many of the links will not work.
 For the most up to date list, click this link ––> Maui Christmas.

 Planning to spend this Christmas on Maui?
 You’ll find the island decked out in lights, ornaments and Christmas cheer.
 Maui really knows how to celebrate the holidays with warmth and Aloha.

 As you’re making your Christmas vacation plans, I wanted to give you some fun and meaningful ideas to celebrate the season with Maui-style.
 Here are my suggestions for the top things to so this year:

 1. See Lahaina’s famous banyan tree wrapped in Christmas lights

 The sprawling banyan tree will be wrapped in thousands of colored lights.Where else but in Maui will you find such a sight as this one?
 The banyan tree is located off Front Street in Lahaina town.

 Yes, you read that right – there will be an ice skating rink in Kaanapali at the Westin Kaanapali Ocean Resort Villas.
 The rink is not actually covered in ice.
 A synthetic polymer is topped with a lubricant to act and feel like real ice.
 The rink is open Monday to Friday from 4pm to 9pm and Saturday and Sunday from 1pm to 9pm.
 Rental rates start at $15.
 See more details from this link.

 3. Celebrate FISH-mas at the Maui Ocean Center